TelemetryDeck/docs/guides/objective-c-setup.md

 ![A screenshot of Xcode adding the TelemetryDeck Package](/docs/images/xcode-swift-package.png)

 This will include the TelemetryDeck Swift Client into your app by downloading the source code.
-Feel free to browse the client's source code, it's very tiny and you'll see for yourself how TelemetryDeck is hashing user identifiers before they ever reach the server.
+Feel free to browse the client's source code.
+It's tiny and you'll see for yourself how TelemetryDeck is hashing user identifiers before they ever reach the server.
 Privacy, yay!

-## Including the Package in your Target
+## Including the package in your target

 Xcode will ask you to link the package with your target in the next screen, titles <kbd>Choose Package Products for SwiftClient</kbd>.
 Select the `TelemetryClient` library and click <kbd>Add Package</kbd>.

 {% noteinfo "Link Library with more than one Target" %}

-In case Xcode forgets to ask you to link the library with your target, you can do so manually by selecting your target in the project navigator and selecting the <kbd>Build Phases</kbd> tab.
+In case Xcode forgets to ask you to link the library with your target, you can do so manually by selecting your target in the project navigator.
+Selecting the <kbd>Build Phases</kbd> tab.
 Click the <kbd>+</kbd> button in the <kbd>Link Binary With Libraries</kbd> section and select the `TelemetryClient` library.
 {% endnoteinfo %}

-## Initializing the TelemetryDeck Package
+## Initializing the TelemetryDeck package

 The `TelemetryClient` package will provide you with a class `TelemetryManager` that you'll use for all interactions with TelemetryDeck.
 Before you can use that class, you'll need to initialize it at the start of your app.
 The ideal place for this is your **App Delegate**'s `application:didFinishLaunchingWithOptions:` method: